-On the night between October 4– and 5, another important piece of information arrived signaling preparations for war: Israeli intelligence had learned of a sudden, hasty evacuation of the families of the Soviet advisors from Egypt and Syria.
-The same night, information also arrived from Ashraf Marwan, Israel’s key intelligence source: his message –war was imminent and aThat night, aeriale photos taken above the Suez Canal were decoded and showed significant reinforcement of Egyptian troops in the region.
+On the night of October 4–5, Israeli intelligence learned about the sudden and hasty evacuation of Soviet advisors’ families from Egypt and Syria, suggesting preparations for war.
+Information from Ashraf Marwan indicated war was imminent and aerial photos taken above the Suez Canal that night showed a significant reinforcement of Egyptian troops.

-At 9 a.m. of October 5the defense minister hosted another meeting.
-In attendance were the Chief of Staff and his deputy and AMAN's director.
-Dayan, reading opened the session.
-From a piece of paper in his hand, he read aloud data on Egyptian and Syrian forcesopened.
-He said, “The numbers alone are enough to give anyone a heart attack.”
+At a meeting on October 5 of Dayan, Elazar and Zeira, Dayan, reading data on Egyptian and Syrian forces from a piece of paper, opened: “The numbers alone are enough to give anyone a heart attack.”
 He then turned to the officers in the room, saying “You don’t take the Arabs seriously.”
-AMAN Director Zeira noted that the evacuation of the Soviet advisors’ families could actually be evidence that Egypt and Syria were worried about an Israeli attack.He also added that bellicose Israeli rhetoric and Israeli military exercises, as well as the reinforcement of troops on the Golan Heights, had generated a sense among the Arabs that the IDF was on the verge of doing something
+AMAN Director Zeira hypothesized that the Soviet evacuation could indicate Arab fear of an Israeli attack following bellicose Israeli rhetoric and the Golan reinforcement.

-He concluded by saying that his assessment had not changed despite the evacuation for which he had not definite explanation.
-It was only at this stage that Zeira shared with Dayan and Elazar the information he had received from Marwan.
-He added that the Mossad director was supposed to be meeting with Marwan, and ended by saying, “[After the meeting], we’ll be wiser.”
-Dayan considered the possibility that the Egyptian exercise might be a cover for a real attack, and therefore accepted the recommendation of his aide, Tzvi Tsur, to transmit a message via the United States to Egypt saying that Israel .
-Delayed by Kissinger, thad no intention of starting a war even though it knows that Egypt wants to strike and is ready to do so.
-The message made its way to Kissinger but it reached Egypt only on October 6 at 1:05 p.m., an hour before the strike was launched.
-It is doubtful that the arrival of the message a few hours earlier would have made any difference, but the fact that Kissinger tarried in transmitting it strengthened all sorts of conspiracy theories whereby Kissinger wanted war, and that not only did he not do anything to deter Egypt, but actually encouraged it.
+He maintained his assessment despite the evacuation, and shared Marwan’s information with Dayan and Elazar.
+He mentioned a meeting with Marwan, concluding by saying, “[After the meeting], we’ll be wiser.”
+Dayan, thinking that Egypt’s exercises could be a cover for a real attack, accepted his aide Tzvi Tsur’s recommendation to communicate to Egypt via the United States that Israel did not want to start a war notwithstanding its knowledge of Egyptian intentions.
+Delayed by Kissinger, the message reached Egypt only on October 6 at 1:05 p.m., an hour before the strike was launched.
+While it is unlikely that an earlier arrival of the message would have made a different, its delay let to conspiracy theories about Kissinger deliberately delaying it in order to encourage war.